 Yom HaZikaron (Israel Memorial Day) and Yom HaAtzmaut (Israel Independence Day) are celebrated on the fourth and fifth of Iyar, respectively (typically in April and/or May) unless that date should occur on Shabbat, in which case they may be moved forward or back a day.

-Following on the heels of Yom HaShoah (Holocaust Remembrance Day), Yom HaZikaron honors Israeli veterans, fallen soldiers, and Israeli civilians killed by acts of terrorism.
+Following Yom HaShoah (Holocaust Remembrance Day), Yom HaZikaron honors Israeli veterans, fallen soldiers, and Israeli civilians killed by acts of terrorism.
 It is a day observed with moments of silence and ceremonies at cemeteries and official venues across Israel.

-The day ends as the sun sets and Yom HaAtzmaut, Israeli Independence Day, begins with the raising of the Israeli flag on Mount Herzl from the half-mast position it flew in on Yom HaZikaron to the top of the pole.
+The day ends as the sun sets, and Yom HaAtzmaut, Israeli Independence Day, begins with raising the Israeli flag on Mount Herzl from the half-mast position it flew in on Yom HaZikaron to the top of the pole.
 The link between these two days is obvious; without the sacrifice of those in the armed forces, there would have been no independent Jewish state.

 Yom HaAtzmaut is celebrated with parades, family gatherings, public shows, and dancing.
-It concludes with the awarding of the "Israel Prize", the most prestigious award given by the State of Israel, which honors those who have made outstanding contributions in their field or to Israeli culture.
+It concludes with awarding the "Israel Prize," the most prestigious award given by the State of Israel, which honors those who have made outstanding contributions in their field or to Israeli culture.

 On Yom HaZikaron, stand with Israelis in silence for two minutes at 8 p.m.
 Israel Standard Time, to recognize the fallen soldiers.

 Recognize Israeli women who have made a difference.
 The Jewish Women’s Archive has profiles on many women from Israel—select a few whose stories resonate with you, and talk about their accomplishments in your communities.